ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-create-pair dex channel-0 marscoin venuscoin
 ```

 A pair of token is defined by two denominations: source denom (in this example, `marscoin`) and target denom (`venuscoin`).
-Creating an orderbook affects state on the source blockchain (to which the transaction was broadcasted) and the target blockchain.
-On the source blockchain `send-createPair` creates an empty sell order book and on the target blockchain a buy order book is created.
+Creating an order book affects state on the source blockchain (to which the transaction was broadcasted) and the target blockchain.
+On the source blockchain, the `send-createPair` command creates an empty sell order book and on the target blockchain, a buy order book is created.

 ```yml
 # Created a sell order book on the source blockchain